-Operational Risk Type Frameworks (continued)
+Operational risk type frameworks (continued)

-NFRM is the RTC for a number of operational resilience risks.
-Its mandate includes second line oversight of controls over transaction processing activities, as well as infrastructure risks to prevent technology or process disruption, maintain the confidentiality, integrity and availability of data, records and information security, and ensure business divisions and infrastructure functions have robust plans in place to recover critical business processes and functions in the event of disruption including technical or building outage, or the effects of cyber-attack or natural disaster as well as any physical security or safety risk.
-NFRM RTC also manages the risks arising from the Bank's internal and external vendor engagements via the provision of a comprehensive third party risk management framework.
+- NFRM Product Governance oversees Product Lifecycle risk and manages the New Product Approval (NPA) and Systematic Product Review (SPR) cross-risk processes.
+These processes are central to the control framework designed to manage risks associated with the implementation of new products and services, and changes in products and services during their lifecycles.
+Applicable bank-wide, the cross-risk processes cover different stages of the product lifecycle with NPA focusing on pre-implementation and Systematic Product Review on post-implementation; pre-implementation, the primary objective of the NPA process is to ensure proper assessment of all risks, both financial and non-financial, in NPA relevant products and services, as well as related processes and infrastructure; post-implementation, the Systematic Product Review process focuses on the periodic review of all products to determine if they are to remain live or need to be modified or withdrawn.
+In 2023, NFRM Product Governance has continued to develop its Future State operating model, an ongoing multi-year program to improve the risk management of new products; NFRM Product Governance also continues to monitor emerging risks, such as ESG, to ensure their appropriate consideration. - NFRM is the Risk Type Controller for a number of operational resilience risks; its mandate includes second line oversight of controls over transaction processing activities, as well as infrastructure risks to prevent technology or process disruption, maintain the confidentiality, integrity and availability of data, records and information security, and ensure business divisions and infrastructure functions have robust plans in place to recover critical business processes and functions in the event of disruption including technical or building outage, or the effects of cyberattack or natural disaster as well as any physical security or safety risk; NFRM Risk Type Controller also manages the risks arising from the bank's internal and external vendor engagements via the provision of a comprehensive third party risk management framework.

-Measuring our operational risk
+Measuring operational risk

-DB Group calculate and measure the regulatory and economic capital requirements for operational risk using the AMA methodology.
+Deutsche Bank calculates and measures the regulatory and economic capital requirements for operational risk using the AMA methodology.
 The AMA capital calculation is based upon the loss distribution approach.
-Gross losses from historical internal and external loss data (Operational Riskdata eXchange Association consortium data) complemented by scenario data are used to estimate the risk profile (i.e. a loss frequency and a loss severity distribution).
+Gross losses from historical internal and external loss data (Operational Risk data eXchange Association consortium data) complemented by scenario data are used to estimate the risk profile (i.e., a loss frequency and a loss severity distribution).
 The loss distribution approach model includes conservatism by recognizing losses on events that arise over multiple years as single events in the historical loss profile.

-Within the loss distribution approach model, the frequency and severity distributions are combined in a Monte Carlo simulation to generate potential losses over a one year time horizon.
+Within the loss distribution approach model, the frequency and severity distributions are combined in a Monte Carlo simulation to generate potential losses over a one-year time horizon.
 Finally, the risk mitigating benefits of insurance are applied to each loss generated in the Monte Carlo simulation.
 Correlation and diversification benefits are applied to the net losses in a manner compatible with regulatory requirements to arrive at a net loss distribution at Group level, covering expected and unexpected losses.
 Capital is then allocated to each of the business divisions considering qualitative adjustments after deducting expected loss.